jlmelville/rnndescent/README.md

 ## Current Status

+Compared to pynndescent, the major missing features are:

+* more dense distance functions
+* any sparse distance functions

+*30 October 2023* At last, a workable random partition forest implementation has been added.
+This can be used standalone (e.g. `rpf_knn`, `rpf_build`, `rpt_knn_query`) or as initialization to nearest neighbor descent (`nnd_knn(init = "tree", ...)`).
+The forest itself can be serialized with `saveRDS` but you will pay a price for that convenience by having to pass it back and forth from the R to C++ layer when querying.
+For now there is no access to the underlying C++ class via R like in RcppHNSW and RcppAnnoy so it may not be suitable for some use cases.

 *19 October 2023* Inevitably 0.0.11 is here because of a bug in 0.0.10 where nearest neighbor descent was not correctly flagging new/old neighbors which reduced performance (but not the actual result).